jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 featureset and ensemble model used (multi\-modal late fusion) is effective for the detection of malware binaries at scale.
-Media coverage on this work, asking Can machine learning help detect zero day malware? was published by The Cyber Post, SC Media, thisweekin4n6, and RedPacket Security.In June 2021, the NCC Group Data Science Teampublished Incremental Machine Learning by Example:
+Media coverage on this work, asking Can machine learning help detect zero day malware? was published by The Cyber Post, SC Media, thisweekin4n6, and RedPacket Security.
+In June 2021, the NCC Group Data Science Team published Incremental Machine Learning by Example:
 Detecting Suspicious Activity with Zeek Data Streams, River, and JA3 Hashes.
 This post, which explores the incremental learning machine learning paradigm in a real\-